raspberrypilearning/puzzle-room/en/step_4.md

 --- /task ---

-The when flag clicked sprite is the first to change.
+The script starting with `when flag clicked`{:class='block3events} is the first to change in the handwheel sprite.

 --- task ---

 Create a new variable called `handwheel turned`{:class="block3variables"}, and use that variable instead of the `button pressed`{:class="block3variables"} variable.

-Also change the completion number to 3.
+**Choose:** Change the completion number to whatever you would like it to be.
+We went with `3` in the example.

 ![button sprite](images/handwheel-sprite.png)
 ```blocks3